T

 • Tap water is safe to drink throughout Tokyo.

-• Be prepared to remove your shoes frequently when entering homes, traditional restaurants, temples, and even some shops.
+• Be prepared to remove your shoes frequently when entering homes, traditional restaurants, temples, and some changing rooms.

 Plan the rest of your Tokyo trip